-35. According to the 2018/19 budget statement, the budget allocated to the Ministry of Health was \$190 million (16.1 per cent of the total estimated government expenditure), an increase from its budget for 2017/18 of \$162.7 million, representing 14.6 per cent of the total government expenditure, according to the information provided by the administering Power.
+- 35. According to the 2019/20 budget statement, the budget allocated to the Ministry of Health was \$241.6 million (21.7 per cent of the total estimated government expenditure), a significant increase from its budget for 2018/19 of \$190 million, representing 16.1 per cent of the total government expenditure.
 In addition to regulation, the Ministry provides policy direction for the health sector.
 It also provides public health services, services for older persons and persons with disabilities, an acute care hospital, a psychiatric hospital, affordable health insurance plans and regulatory bodies for health professionals and health insurance.
-The Territory has a hybrid health financing system consisting of direct public funding and social health insurance, supported by government subsidies.

-36. Bermuda has an ageing population and a low fertility rate.
-The 2010 population census data indicated that 13.5 per cent of the population was 65 years or older in 2010, compared with 10.8 per cent in 2000.
+The Territory currently has a hybrid health financing system consisting of direct public funding and social health insurance, supported by government subsidies.
+A health financing reform initiative led by the Ministry was introduced in 2018 with the aim of achieving universal coverage of essential health services through a single payer system.
+Public consultations were held in the second half of 2019 and the launch of the Bermuda Health Plan is expected for the third quarter of 2020. - 36.
+According to the administering Power, Bermuda is the third most expensive health system in the world, while it ranks thirteenth in life expectancy.
+Health costs consume 11.5 per cent of GDP.
+Three quarters of the population are overweight or obese and 12 per cent of adults have diabetes. - 37.
+Bermuda has an ageing population and a low fertility rate.
+The 2016 population census data indicated that 17 per cent of the population was 65 years or older in 2016, compared with 13.5 per cent in 2010.
 In 2016, the total fertility rate was 1.5 births per woman, which is below the replacement level of 2.1 births per woman.
-According to the administering Power, in 2017, life expectancy at birth was projected at 81.5 years, with men at 77.7 years and women at 85.1 years.
+According to the administering Power, in 2019, life expectancy at birth was projected at 81.5 years, with men at 78.4 years and women at 84.8 years.
 Life expectancy is reported as being four years greater for the white population than for the remainder of the population.

-37. At its sixth meeting, the Joint Ministerial Council welcomed the fact that the Department of Health of the United Kingdom had continued its support for and commitment, in partnership with the territories and Public Health England, to raising awareness of international health regulations and to developing the relevant capacity to respond to major public health incidents, including outbreaks.
-The United Kingdom and the overseas territories also welcomed the contributions of the Department and Public Health England to the emergency response to Hurricane Irma through the swift deployment of technical public health experts to support territorial Governments.
-They committed themselves to further engaging on public health matters as the affected territories continued their recovery efforts.
-The United Kingdom and the overseas territories discussed the importance of raising awareness of and building capacity and expertise in the territories for tackling non-communicable diseases, such as obesity and mental health problems, and the impact of those challenges on the populations of the territories.
-They committed themselves to working together on those important issues so as to share best practices and resources on preventive approaches and the ways in which they could be adapted to respond to local needs.